 When international law enforcement came a-knocking, though, he had already made a clean getaway.
 And while no one knows for sure where he might be hiding... current evidence suggests Russia.
 Because of course it’s Russia.

 There’s never been a more inspiring — yet more terrifying — group than Unit 8200, the pseudo-clandestine cyberintellegence branch of the Israeli government.
 Unit 8200 is a model of efficiency and skill, with a proven track record in public service and counter-terrorism activity, and remarkably for the cybersecurity world, actually has more women members than men.
-They’re also responsible for some of the most terrifyingly efficient malware ever produced, and mass spying and exploitation of governments and civilians alike on an unprecedented scale anywhere in the world.
+They’re also responsible for some of the most terrifyingly efficient malware ever produced, and the mass spying and even exploitation of governments and civilians alike, the scale of which is unprecedented anywhere in the civilized world.

 According to experts, Unit 8200 are the elite of the elite